Why Your Gaming Desk Should be a Standing Desk

 A lot of people who tried gaming while standing share an all too similar story: once they stood up, they felt present and engaged in the game.
 This certainly has been our experience while testing at the office (with a balance board for good measure).
 Upon shifting from sitting to standing, we would immediately feel more connected to the screen and more focused on the task at hand.
 Being alert might actually improve your performance if you’re into competitive games that require focus and quick reaction.

 However, the higher the dexterity requirements of your game of choice, the more you may feel out of your element when first trying to game while standing.
 We know that any minor change in a gaming set-up can throw you off—standing is a major change.
 For this reason, we recommend starting off with turn-based strategies or similar genres of games that aren’t too demanding in terms of reaction time before moving on to quicker games.
+A perfect example would be online chess, where the addition of a treadmill to the equation can even improve win percentage.

 Of course, this is all observational.
 The studies have not yet been conducted to correlate video game performance of sitting vs. standing.
 And studies that measure pure reaction time found that there were no significant difference between the two positions.
 It would be premature to claim that body position has a measurable impact on performance.
 But it feels like it does.
 It simply feels good go from sitting to standing, even while gaming—and for some gamers, that alone should be a strong argument.